 Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy is used during sessions and is a form of psychotherapy that is goal oriented and designed to help individuals change their perceptions, patterns of thinking, and behaviors.
-It allows clients to gain a deeper understanding of who they are, and the basis of their behaviors.
+It allows clients to gain a deeper understanding of who they are, and the functions for their behaviors.

-My background with eating disorders is extensive and I am truly passionate about helping all individuals who struggle with restrictive eating, overeating, over exercising, body dysmorphia, low self esteem and any fears that exist around food.
-A lot of the work incorporated into my practice involves helping individuals identify their personal strengths while becoming comfortable with who they are.
-In addition, I work on restructuring thought processes, finding healthy and appropriate behaviors, and examining support systems.
+My background with eating disorders is extensive and I am truly passionate about helping individuals who are struggling with restrictive eating, overeating, over exercising, body dysmorphia, and fears about food/eating.
+Therefore clients and I work on identifying personal strengths, restructuring thought processes, finding healthy and appropriate behaviors, and building support systems.

 Areas of Expertise

-When working with individuals who are experiencing anxiety it is important to first become educated on anxiety and how it often functions as our body's natural response to stress.
-In addition to understanding anxiety, I also work with clients on identifying the types of anxiety they are experiencing, and the specific triggers that evoke these feelings.
-Clients then work on developing coping mechanisms and effective strategies, as well as examining where the root of their stress stems from.
+When working with individuals who are struggling with anxiety it is important to to realize these feelings are our body's natural response to stress.
+Therefore, I help clients identify the types of anxiety they are experiencing, and the triggers that evoke these anxious feelings.
+Clients also begin to develop effective coping mechanisms, while discovering the origins of their stress.

 As a clinician, I believe everyone has something positive to contribute to a relationship.
 I believe it is important clients feel comfortable, safe and valued during each session.